Dre Campbell Farm

 Once your sage has finished growing for the season, it’s important to properly store the herb to enjoy its flavor and aroma all year round.

-After the plant has flowered and the leaves are fully grown, cut stems 6 to 8 inches long.
+After the plant has flowered and the leaves are fully grown, cut the stems 6 to 8 inches long.

 Next, bundle 4 to 6 stems together and hang them upside down in a warm, dry, airy place away from direct sunlight.
 Leave for 1 to 2 weeks until the leaves are crumbly.